Meet our leadership and fellows:

 Danielle is currently researching alternative policies to basic income.

-As a graduate research fellow for the Lab, Joan is taking part in the Lab’s research visualization project and will be reviewing the UBI literature on topics relating to wellbeing and alternatives to basic income (EITC, Job Guarantee, Targeted Benefits, and Workfare, among others).
+As a graduate research fellow for the Lab, Joan is taking part in the Lab’s research visualization project and is reviewing the UBI literature on topics relating to democracy, civic participation, democratization, and good governance.

 As a graduate research fellow for the Lab, Prach is taking part in the Lab’s research visualization project and will be reviewing the UBI literature on topics relating to economic effects and inequality.

-As a graduate research fellow for the Lab, Lara is taking part in the Lab’s research visualization project and will be reviewing the UBI literature on topics relating to community and democracy.
+As a graduate research fellow for the Lab, Lara is taking part in the Lab’s research visualization project and will be reviewing the UBI literature on topics relating wellbeing and community.

 Neryvia Pillay Bell completed her PhD in the Economics Department and was a Visiting Scholar at the Institute for Advanced Study in 2018⁄19.
 Her research examined the ways in which government policies affect individual education, labor market and health outcomes.